-Travelers at highest risk for acquiring intestinal helminthic infections are those who are exposed to unsanitary conditions, particularly water or food contaminated with human or animal waste.
-Some parasites, especially the soil-transmitted helminths, are more common in jungle areas, thus increasing the risk for missionaries, bird watchers, eco-tourists, and other travelers who venture into forested areas, often without easy access to safe food or water.
+Risk of acquiring intestinal helminthic infections is low for short-term travelers but increases for persons who are exposed to unsanitary conditions, particularly water or food contaminated with human or animal waste.
+Some helminths are more common in moist jungle areas, thus increasing the risk for missionaries, bird watchers, and eco-tourists.

-Travelers are at risk for acquiring strongyloides and hookworms (both non-human hookworms and human hookworms) when walking barefoot or lying on moist sand or soil in endemic areas.
-The non-human hookworm that causes cutaneous larva migrans is a particular risk when walking barefootalong the tide line of tropical and sub-tropical beaches where dogs run free and deposit feces on the sand.
+Risk also increases for persons walking barefoot or lying on moist sand or soil in affected areas or along the tide line of tropical and subtropical beaches where dogs run free and defecate on the sand.

-In general, expatriates and travelers who stay for prolonged periods of time in the endemic areas are more likely than short-term travelers to develop clinically significant parasitic infections as a consequence of relaxation of precautionary measures and repeated exposures over time.
+Expatriates and long-term travelers going to endemic areas are more likely than short-term travelers to develop clinically significant parasitic infections as a consequence of relaxation of precautionary measures and repeated exposures over time.